UCB-stat-159-f25/final-group06/README.md

 ## Overview
-This repo contains an analysis comparing the South Rimo Glacier in the Karakoram with two other “Surge Type” glaciers: the Medvezhiy Glacier in the Pamir mountains of  nearby Tajikistan and the Nàłùdäy/Lowell Glacier in Northwestern Canada.
+This repo contains an analysis comparing the South Rimo Glacier in the Karakoram with two other “Surge Type” glaciers: the Medvezhiy Glacier in the Pamir mountains of  nearby Tajikistan and the Sít’ Kusá Glacier in Alaska's St. Elias Mountains.
 The project seeks to answer whether there is evidence of the Karakoram anomaly within this comparison, using statistical analysis of glacial velocity.

 ## Data Set